 At UF, we have some of the top faculty in the country.
-In addition to attracting over $700 million in research each year, they foster the uniquely collaborative environment that transforms potential into actual results - developing our students into the researchers of the future.
+In addition to attracting a record $724 million in research awards last fiscal year, they continue to foster the uniquely collaborative environment that transforms potential into actual results - developing our students into the researchers of the future.

 Two Pulitzer Prize-winning faculty members call UF home.

-UF has 4,000 award-winning faculty members with distinguished teaching and research records.
+UF has nearly 5,000 faculty members, the vast majority of whom have distinguished teaching and research records.

-UF has 42 faculty elections to the National Academy of Sciences Engineering, the Institute of Medicine, or the American Academy of Arts and Sciences.
+UF has 43 faculty elections to the National Academy of Sciences Engineering, the Institute of Medicine or the American Academy of Arts and Sciences.

-The on-campus water-saving laundry initiative has saved over 5 million gallons.
+The on-campus water saving laundry initiative has saved nearly 7 million gallons.

-With 33 National Team Championships, you’ll have plenty of reasons to wear orange and blue.
+With 41 National Championship teams, you’ll have plenty of reasons to wear orange and blue.